Premier League top-four race for Champions League qualification analysed by form, fixtures and Sky Sports pundit Alan Smith

 They responded well, though, and wins against Watford, Crystal Palace and Norwich put them firmly back in the race for Champions League qualification.
 But a defeat to Manchester United on January 22 saw them concede fourth place on a weekend in which Arsenal dropped points and Tottenham lost to Chelsea.

-The win over Watford has got them back on track but West Ham's run-in to the season looks tricky, with trips to Leicester, Liverpool, Tottenham, Chelsea and Brighton to come.
+The win over Watford has got them back on track and a late equaliser at Leicester maintained momentum, but West Ham's run-in to the season looks tricky, with trips to Liverpool, Tottenham, Chelsea and Brighton to come.
 They also face Wolves, Arsenal and Man City at home and have played at least one more game than the teams around them.

 If they are going to reach the top four, West Ham will have to do it the hard way.